 RCBO and RCCB: Key Differences

-Reviewing the fundamental disparities between RCBO and RCCB highlights the superior protective capabilities of RCBOs over RCCBs.
+Reviewing the fundamental disparities between RCBOs and RCCBs highlights the superior protective capabilities of RCBOs over RCCBs.
 While a RCBO defends against both earth faults and overcurrent, an RCCB solely guards against earth faults.

 In addition, typically, an RCBO incurs a higher initial investment in comparison to an RCCB.
 This leads many individuals to opt for connecting an RCCB to an MCB to achieve a similar level of protection as offered by an RCBO.